-GraySwan is a signatory to the United Nations Principles of Responsible Investing (UNPRI) and have previously been awarded as the Responsible Investment Consultant of the Year.
-This award is testimony to our unique and leading edge approach of incorporating best practice Responsible Investing principles into our investment advisory and wealth management approach.
-As a signatory we uphold the six principles that require us to act with the highest integrity and highest effort on Environmental, Social and Governance (ESG) issues.
+GraySwan is a signatory to the United Nations Principles of Responsible Investing (UNPRI) and has previously been awarded as the Responsible Investment Consultant of the Year.
+This award is a testimony to our unique and leading-edge approach of incorporating best practice Responsible Investing principles into our investment advisory and wealth management approach.
+As a signatory, we uphold the six principles that require us to act with the highest integrity and highest effort on Environmental, Social and Governance (ESG) issues.

 We cover more than 50 Responsible Investment products as per our ongoing research process and have shortlisted specific investment opportunities on which we focus our efforts.
 Our institutional clients have already successfully invested in various products which we believe are leaders in their field and their top performing track records are proof that responsible and sustainable investing is part of a winning strategy.
 We are now empowering our private clients to also invest in such products.

 We always count.
 We test, we test and we test again.
 We don’t trust, we verify and then we conduct extensive investment and operational due diligence and then only do we advise our clients to potentially invest.
 Our clients are the ambassadors of our proven investment manager selection approach.
 Herewith two of our largest retirement fund’s testimonies to our approach.

 Since their appointment, GraySwan’s investment advice has resulted in a marked improvement in our investment results.
 We have furthermore been impressed by their work ethic and attention to detail when investigating opportunities or scrutinising investment manager performance.
 We are particularly pleased by GraySwan’s uncompromising attitude towards staying independent, since it is important to us that our investment consultant does not have conflicting interests that could impact on the absolute objectivity of their advice.